souzamarlon/mysafeguest-backend/README.md

 # mysafeguest-backend
-This app will help you schedule your guest's visit at your home.
+This app will help you to manage the schedule guest's visit to your condominium.